nagendraachanta/Forecast-mortagage-rates-2024-and-Beyond/Code/Readme.md

 # Data_Imputation.ipynb
 This file includes code for the data imputation where we analyzed various models for the dataset enhancement for future use.
 We discussed model performance and limitations on using linear regresion model.
 We ended up using the knn data imputation and included plots explaining the model performance.

+# Data_Preprocessing.ipynb
+This file includes code for our data preprocessing and creating a final dataset with all the feture information needed for our project.

 # Project_rfile.R
 This file includes the code for EDA analysis and plots for visualization.